 This webinar aims to cover the key information that couples need to take into account before having a baby together.

-After three short video presentations there will the opportunity to take part in a live Q&A session with Senior Fertility Nurse Specialist Jackie Richardson and former patients Katie and Ali, with confidential questions answered by chat.
+After three short video presentations there is a Q&A session with Senior Fertility Nurse Specialist Jackie Richardson and former patients Katie and Ali.

 Legal expert: Sarah White, Family Law Solicitor at Family Law Group – avoiding the pitfalls